isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses, or four Sinovac-CoronaVac doses to achieve minimum protection.<br><br>
 						After achieving minimum protection, persons aged 12 years and above should receive an additional booster dose between five months to one year from their last dose, to keep up-to-date with their COVID-19 vaccination.
 The updated bivalent vaccine is recommended for this.
 Individuals will be considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year.
-Persons aged 50 years and above may walk into any Joint Testing and Vaccination Centre (JTVC) to receive their bivalent vaccine dose*.<br><br>
+Persons aged 50 years and above may walk into any Joint Testing and Vaccination Centre (JTVC) to receive their bivalent vaccine dose.<br><br>
 						Persons aged 12 to 49 years will be invited to receive their bivalent vaccine dose when eligible.
 An SMS with a personalised booking link will be sent to the mobile number that you had registered for your previous COVID-19 vaccinations, and you may book an appointment at any of the vaccination sites offering the bivalent vaccines via the personalised booking link provided.<br><br>
-						We seek your patience and understanding that the SMS may take up to two weeks for some as more appointment slots become available.
+						We seek your patience and understanding that the SMS may take up to two weeks.
 If you do not receive your SMS, please contact 6995 9199.<br><br>
-						Please refer to <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> to locate the nearest JTVC and their operating hours. <br><br>
+						Please refer to <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> to locate the nearest JTVC and their operating hours.
-						*From 12 December 2022, the bivalent Pfizer-BioNTech/Comirnaty vaccine will replace the current original Pfizer-BioNTech/Comirnaty vaccines at all vaccination locations or persons aged 12 years and above.
 								</p>
 							</div>
 					</div>